1. Create a Smart Contract

 Add a

-and the function logic./// Creates a new task in the todo listpublic entry fun create_task(account: &signer, content: String) acquires TodoList {// Get the signer addresslet signer_address = signer::address_of(account);// Get the TodoList resourcelet todo_list = borrow_global_mut<TodoList>(signer_address);// Increment task counterlet counter = todo_list.task_counter + 1;// Create a new tasklet new_task = Task {task_id: counter,creator_addr: signer_address,content,completed: false};// Add the new task to the tasks tabletodo_list.tasks.upsert(counter, new_task);// Update the task countertodo_list.task_counter = counter;// Emit a task created eventevent::emit(TaskCreated {task_id: counter,creator_addr: signer_address,content,completed: false})} -
+create_taskfunction that accepts asignerand taskcontentand the function logic./// Creates a new task in the todo listpublic entry fun create_task(account: &signer, content: String) acquires TodoList {// Get the signer addresslet signer_address = signer::address_of(account);// Get the TodoList resourcelet todo_list = borrow_global_mut<TodoList>(signer_address);// Increment task counterlet counter = todo_list.task_counter + 1;// Create a new tasklet new_task = Task {task_id: counter,creator_addr: signer_address,content,completed: false};// Add the new task to the tasks tabletodo_list.tasks.upsert(counter, new_task);// Update the task countertodo_list.task_counter = counter;// Emit a task created eventevent::emit(TaskCreated {task_id: counter,creator_addr: signer_address,content,completed: false})} -

 You will notice that we have not created the

-event struct yet.
+TaskCreatedevent struct yet.
 Create it at the top of the file (under the use statements) with the following code:#[event]struct TaskCreated has drop, store {task_id: u64,creator_addr: address,content: String,completed: bool,} -

 Since we now use three new modules - signer, event, and table (you can see it being used in

-use statement with the following code):use aptos_framework::event;use aptos_std::table::{Self, Table}; // This one we already have, need to modify ituse std::signer; -
+signer::,event::, andtable::) - we need to import these modules.
+At the top of the file, add those two use statements (replace thetableuse statement with the following code):use aptos_framework::event;use aptos_std::table::{Self, Table}; // This one we already have, need to modify ituse std::signer; -

 Let’s make sure everything is still working by running the

-npm run move:compile
+npm run move:compilecommand again.

 Back to the code; what is happening here?